auth0/Auth0.swift/README.md

 #### Biometric authentication

-You can enable an additional level of user authentication before retrieving credentials using the biometric authentication supported by the device, e.g. Face ID or Touch ID.
+You can enable an additional level of user authentication before retrieving credentials using the biometric authentication supported by the device, for example Face ID or Touch ID.

 ```swift
 credentialsManager.enableBiometrics(withTitle: "Touch to Login")
 ```

 If needed, you can specify a particular `LAPolicy` to be used.
-E.g. you might want to support Face ID or Touch ID, but also allow fallback to passcode.
+For example, you might want to support Face ID or Touch ID, but also allow fallback to passcode.

 ```swift
 credentialsManager.enableBiometrics(withTitle: "Touch or enter passcode to Login",